-The Local Government Act 1989 declares the unpaid rate or charge, interest and costs to be the first charge upon the land, when the land is sold; ensuring Council receives the outstanding monies prior to the discharge of any mortgage and or charges on the land.
+The Act declares the unpaid rate or charge, interest and costs to be the first charge upon the land, when the land is sold; ensuring Council receives the outstanding monies prior to the discharge of any mortgage and or charges on the land.

-2.12.1 Payment Dates for Rates
+Payment Dates for Rates

-Council, in accordance with the Local Government Act 1989 must allow for the payment of rates by four instalments per annum.
-The mandatory instalment payments are required at the end of September, November, February and May each year in accordance with the Gazette dates.
+Council, in accordance with The Act must allow for the payment of rates by four instalments per annum.
+The mandatory instalment payments are required at the end of September, November, February and May each year in accordance with the Gazetted dates.
 Council may allow a person to pay a rate or charge in a single lump sum payment.